elanatframework/Code_behind/ready_project/readme.md

 ## Ready project

-In this section, ready-made templates and projects are located using the CodeBehind framework.
+In this section, ready-made projects (and templates) are located using the CodeBehind framework.

 **ASP.NET Core Default 7**